-Once hailed in Top Gear as a great car for drifting even in stock form, the Vauxhall Monaro VXR is a modern muscle car that has enough power to propel it sideways but still compact and light enough (for a muscle car) for it to be nimble as it is brutish.
+Once hailed by Top Gear as a great car for drifting even in stock form, the Vauxhall Monaro VXR is a modern muscle car that has enough power to propel it sideways but is still compact and light enough (for a muscle car) for it to be nimble as it is brutish.

 While drifting originated in Japan, the world has practically embraced the art form.
 With cars coming from all over the globe, in all shapes and sizes, drifting is one category that you can assure that any car is viable.

 As long as it has enough power and is rear-wheel drive, you can pretty much make it a drift car.
 But of course, some will always be better than others and these cars are the cream of the crop at this particular craft.